salah1976/bitcoin-fraud-benchmark/data/samples/README.md

 #Sample Dataset

 This directory can contain a small sample of the processed benchmark for demonstration purposes.
 The sample is not intended to reproduce the paper's reported performance.
+The sample dataset contains 10,000 transactions (5,000 fraud and 5,000 non-fraud transactions) provided exclusively for demonstration and code-validation purposes.

+The complete benchmark contains 1,687,072 transactions distributed across six chronological snapshots and will be released separately upon publication.

-The full results were obtained on the complete benchmark containing 1,687,072 transactions across six chronological snapshots.
+The full results were obtained on the complete benchmark containing 1,68M transactions across six chronological snapshots.
 Suggested sample schema:
 ```text
 tx_hash